William Campbell, PhD

-Dr. Campbell has taught a wide spectrum of courses, including Black Death: Plague and History; England since 1689; Nineteenth-Century Europe; and the United States sequence.
-His particular interest is in the history of religions, so many of his courses have been cross-listed with Religious Studies, such as Religions of the West; Christians, Muslims, and Jews in the Middle Ages: Connections and Conflict.
-In the fall of 2018, he will be co-teaching a new course on the Inquisition with Dr. Pilar Herr.
+Dr. William Campbell has been teaching courses in History at Pitt-Greensburg since 2008.
+These have included Black Death: Plague and History; The Silk Roads; England since 1689; Nineteenth-Century Europe; and the World History sequence.
+His particular interest is in the history of religions, so many of his courses have been cross-listed with Religious Studies, such as Religions of the West; Christians, Muslims, and Jews in the Middle Ages; and The Inquisition (co-taught with Dr. Pilar Herr).

 Asked what he enjoys most about history, he says, "History brings us face to face with people who not only dressed and spoke differently.
 They also lived, acted, thought, and understood the world in ways that can be shockingly different, and often we have to read between the lines to figure out what they really believed.
 This is hard but rewarding work.
 I love helping students to work through these puzzles, allowing them to find their own 'Aha!' moments, and learning from them as they ask questions that had never occurred to me.
 Our diversity allows everyone to bring something unique to the table."